isorna/dropcommander/docs/en/dfc/the-basics/game-components.md

 ### Groups & Battlegroups

 Individual ships in Dropfleet Commander always belong to a Group.
 Multiple Groups belong to a Battlegroup.
-It's worth noting the distinct difference between Groups and Battlegroups, as it comes up a lot!
+It’s worth noting the distinct difference between Groups and Battlegroups, as it comes up a lot!

 Battlegroups are assembled together to form your fleet, see Building Your Fleet for more details.